mghosal10/Drowsiness-Detection/Android/README.md

 ## Running with Test Server
 1. Create a WiFi hotspot with personal phone.
 Then connect laptop (where server script will run) and Android phone to the WiFi hotspot.
-2. Obtain the new IP address of the laptop and correctly set the IP address in `CameraActivity.java` at `serverUrl` and `detectionserver.py`.
+2. Obtain the new IP address of the laptop and correctly set the IP address in `CameraActivity.java` at `serverUrl`.
+Also change the IP address in the server script `detectionserver.py`.
-3. Start the `/detection-api/detectionserver.py` server.
+3. Start the server by running `python3 /detection-api/detectionserver.py` server.
 4. Start the app from Android Studio.

 ## Java Classes